Rupieeroo/CV/README.md

 I also spent many years keeping how I fealt in any situation to myself, believing that it doesn't matter to anyone but me.
 Over time I learnt that being candid and open about what i am thinking and feeling has changed the way I see myself and helped me in every aspect of my life.
 This is an attitude that underlines everything I do and I take honesty as the most important skill I have developed.

-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

 - Bedales School